squid-cache/squid-cache.github.io/SquidFaq/CompilingSquid.rst

 == I see a lot warnings while compiling Squid. ==

 Warnings are usually not usually a big concern, and can be common with software designed to operate on multiple platforms.
-The Squid developers do wish to make Squid build without errors or warning.
-If you feel like fixing compile-time warnings, please do so and send us the patches.
+Squid 3.2 and later should build without generating any warnings; a big effort was spent into making the code truly portable.

 == undefined reference to __inet_ntoa ==